 Ever cough, sneeze, laugh, do jumping jacks or lift something heavy after having a baby?
-How’d that go for ya?
+How’d that go for you?

-Certain physical movements like those put pressure on the bladder and can cause a little pee to happen.
+Certain physical movements like those can increase intra-abdominal pressure and can cause a little pee to happen.
 This is called stress incontinence and it affects twice as many women than men.

 The term “stress” is used because the urine leakage happens when stress is put on the abdomen which then pushes on the bladder, not because you are feeling stressed emotionally.